 Passive Tags: Does not have a power source, uses power from the reader to operate.

-RFID antennas are designed to operate at a specific frequency for each applications in which it operates.
+RFID antennas are designed to operate at a specific frequency for each application in which it operates.
 These antennas are often mounted on the RFID reader and easily accessible for tags to tap on it.

 3. RFID Reader